-The following are descriptions of adopted and implemented programs for the prevention of the abuse of alcohol and use or distribution of illicit drugs both by MSUM students and employees, both on its premises and as a part of any of its activities.
-In addition to developing Alcohol and Other Drug Policies, MSUM is committed to providing numerous opportunities for students to engage in substance-free activities and events.
+The following are descriptions of adopted and implemented strategies and efforts for the prevention of the abuse of alcohol and use or distribution of illicit drugs both by MSUM students and employees, both on its premises and as a part of any of its activities.
+MSUM is committed to providing numerous opportunities for students to engage in substance-free activities and events and aims to provide an environment that supports health-promoting norms.